-- Identification of genomic biomarkers relevant to targeted therapies in bioinformatics analyses (Please note: the presented biomarkers must have been validated in at least 2 independent validation cohorts)
+- Identification of genomic biomarkers relevant to targeted therapies through sequencing or bioinformatics (Please note: any bioinformatics studies must be experimentally validated or accompanied by real-world cohorts)

 - Survivorship and toxicology in patients treated with targeted or combination therapy regimens

 For more information about each participating journal, including article-processing charges, click on its title below.
 After submitting to a participating journal, each article will undergo that journal’s full standard peer review process.